A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Introduction

 \section{Introduction}

-The recent spreading of the COVID-19 epidemic led the governments of most countries in the world to introduce restrictions such as social distancing and lockdown policies and Italy has not been exempted from these actions \cite{legal}.
-These \emph{non-pharmaceutical} intervention measures, however, entail significant social and economic costs \cite{Ash,DPTZ} and it is not thinkable that policy makers will be able to maintain them for more than a limited period of time.
+The recent spreading of the COVID-19 epidemic led the governments of most countries in the world to introduce restrictions such as social distancing and lockdown policies and Italy has not been exempted from these actions.\footnote{\texttt{Chronology of main steps and legal acts taken by the Italian Government for the containment of the COVID-19 epidemiological emergency: http://www.protezionecivile.gov.it/documents/20182/1227694/Summary+of+\\ measures+taken+against+the+spread+of+C-19/c16459ad-4e52-4e90-90f3-\\c6a2b30c17eb}} These \emph{non-pharmaceutical} intervention measures, however, entail significant social and economic costs,\cite{Ash,DPTZ} and it is not thinkable that policy makers will be able to maintain them for more than a limited period of time.
 Starting with its appearance in 2019, and pending the development of a vaccine, the main strategy to slow down the spread of the epidemic as much as possible, thus avoiding the collapse of the health systems, has been indeed the introduction of lockdown measures.
-An important advantage of the lockdown is related to the fact that new data are collected and characteristics of the pandemic are unveiled every day, and these could deserve to be considered to improve the response.
-In this context, predictive mathematical models are of fundamental importance to understand the course of the epidemic and to plan strategies to diminish fatalities, hospitalizations and the social impact of COVID-19 and of the lockdown policies.
+An important feature of these measures is related to the fact that new data are collected and characteristics of the pandemic are unveiled every day, and these could deserve to be considered to improve the response.
+In this context, predictive mathematical models are of fundamental importance to understand the course of the epidemic and to plan measures to mitigate fatalities, hospitalizations and the social impact of COVID-19 and of the lockdown policies.\cite{Est}